-Most of the time, when you are mushroom foraging, you will be in damp, forest conditions.
-So, wearing the appropriate clothing and footwear will help keep you comfortable for at least a few hours.
+Most of the time when you are mushroom foraging, you will be in damp forest conditions.
+So, wearing appropriate clothing and footwear will help keep you comfortable.
 Being ready for a shift in the weather is important as well, so taking a raincoat and other protective gear for rain and cold is a good idea.
 And of course, mushrooms aren’t the only ones who enjoy damp, moist conditions, so don’t forget your bug spray!

 Waterproof hiking shoes or boots, long sleeve shirts, and long pants will be helpful, especially if you are mushroom foraging shortly after a rainfall – a great time to forage, by the way.
-Bright clothing will help you stay visible to not only your own group if you are making it a team effort with a few other mushroom enthusiasts, but to other people in the forest as well, particularly hunters.
+Bright clothing will help you stay visible to not only your own group if you are making it a team effort with a few other mushroom enthusiasts.
+It will also help to keep you visible to hunters.

 Get your Gear

-Ensuring that you have the proper equipment for mushroom foraging is the easiest way to set yourself up for success.
-You will want to bring along a couple of baskets or breathable bags (like a mesh produce or laundry bag).
+Make sure that you have the proper equipment when you go out mushroom hunting.
+In addition to your field guide, you will want to bring along a couple of baskets or breathable bags (like a mesh produce or laundry bag).
 You can use these to separate the mushrooms you harvest as you go along; one basket for the mushrooms you know for sure their species, and the other basket for the mushrooms you are unsure of, and that will need to be further inspected after your haul is complete.

 Cleaning Your Mushrooms

 Bring a small towel or cloth to wipe clean your mushrooms, so you don’t bring home more earth than fungi.
-This will also help with identifying the mushroom while getting an up-close, detailed look of your find.
-Using a mushroom field guide or app is extremely useful for identifying your mushrooms; bringing this with you can help identify your fungi on the spot.
+This will also help with identifying the mushroom while getting an up-close, detailed look at your find.

-Much like hunting any other animal or food, mushroom foraging can yield varying results.
+Much like hunting any other animal or food, mushroom foraging will yield varying results.
 Some days you will have baskets filled to the top.
-Other days you may only stumble upon toxic look-alikes, and possibly few and far between, at that, if anything at all.
+Other days you may only stumble upon toxic look-alikes.
 Pack your patience and lay out a strategy before you go.